mong/mongts/README.md

 npx serve out
 ```

-If the last step is not working, make sure you have the latest version of `serve` installed.
+If the last step is not working, make sure you have the latest version of `serve` installed (it did not work with `serve` version `12.0.1`).

 Be aware, the `helseatlas` and `kvalitetsregistre` folders will be overwritten the next time you do a `yarn export`.